 What is a Notice of Disagreement?

 A Notice of Disagreement is an appeal of a VA decision.
-Here is how it works:
+It is the first step of the appeals process, and Veterans submit it through written communication to express their disagreement with the VA’s decision.

 After you file a claim with the VA, the VA will either grant or deny benefits in a document known as a rating decision.
 The rating decision is the VA’s response to your claim.
 If you disagree with a VA decision, you can file a VA Form 21-0958, commonly known as a Notice of Disagreement.